New London Vernacular

-Design Guide published by the Mayor of London, Boris Johnson.
+Design Guide published by the then Mayor of London, Boris Johnson.
 The guide makes an explicit call for the development of a New London Vernacular, albeit framed in terms of design principles and rules, rather than mandating a particular architectural style.
 Convergence on a singular style meriting its own appellation arises in part out of a perception that there exist few housing development solutions for high density housing that are appropriate to a broad range of households, and in part out of the exigencies of design, construction and sales risk minimisation after the 2008 Great Recession.